Frequently Asked Questions

 Can I see the float during decoration?

-See the Viewing the Float page for information.
+Please visit Phoenix Decorating for more information.
 Each year, over 21,400 people view the float under construction and 67,000 people view the float in the Post Parade area.

 Can I help decorate the float?